 Acts 2:40 And with many other words he testified and exhorted them, saying, “Be saved from this perverse generation.”

-We live in a society that condones and promotes sexual promiscuity, homosexuality, abortion, and filthy and coarse language.
+We live in a world that condones and promotes sexual promiscuity, homosexuality, abortion, and filthy and coarse language.
 Our society is plagued by murder, teenage pregnancies, gang violence, drug usage, and many other ills.
 All of which I have just mentioned is flaunted flagrantly through music, television, movies, books, magazines, and other media sources.

 And if all of this is not enough, judgment and justice are compromised too.
-We are seeing criminals go free because of the corruption of our justice system.
+We are seeing criminals go free, because of the corruption of our justice system.

 Ecclesiastes 3:16 Moreover I saw under the sun: In the place of judgment, wickedness was there; and in the place of righteousness, iniquity was there.

 This is truly a time to be saved from a perverse generation.
 God is calling us as Christians to stand in opposition to all we see and hear while walking in moral excellence that is in direct contrast to the evil around us.

 It takes a person of valor to stand against this tide of wickedness and moral depravity that is sweeping our land.
 Unless we are committed to moral excellence, we too shall be swept up in this tide of wickedness.
 We must be people with the strength of mind or spirit that enables us to encounter the culture in which we live with a firmness that results from a commitment to moral excellence.
 This is something we have all been called to do.

 Philippians 2:15 that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world…